Cricket News

 KKR’s biggest strength this season lies in their explosive top order and a quality assortment of starting bowlers who can topple any opposition on their day.

-Last season, both their overseas wicket-keeper openers Quinton de Kock and Rahmanullah Gurbaz struggled for runs while Sunil Narine as the new ball basher only compiled 246 runs throughout the course of the season.
-Besides, skipper Ajinkya Rahane (390) and Angkrish Raghuvanshi (300) were the only batters to cross the 300-runs mark among the KKR batters.
-Thus, strengthening their top 4-5 was the main priority heading into the mini-auction.
+Last season, both their overseas wicketkeeper-openers Quinton de Kock and Rahmanullah Gurbaz struggled for runs, while Sunil Narine, as the new-ball basher, only compiled 246 runs throughout the season.
+Skipper Ajinkya Rahane (390) and Angkrish Raghuvanshi (300) were the only batters to cross the 300-run mark.
+Thus, strengthening their top order was the main priority heading into the mini-auction.

-With the team releasing big-money signings like Venkatesh Iyer and Andre Russell ahead of the auction, KKR were able to bring in Australian all-rounder Cameroon Green who will presumably bat in the #3 or #4 slot while the shrewd acquisition of Kiwi openers Finn Allen and Tim Seifert alongside the seasoned Rachin Ravindra significantly bolsters their top order.
+With the team releasing big-money signings like Venkatesh Iyer and Andre Russell ahead of the auction, KKR were able to bring in Australian all-rounder Cameron Green, who will presumably bat in the No. 3 or No. 4 slot, while the shrewd acquisition of Kiwi openers Finn Allen and Tim Seifert, alongside the seasoned Rachin Ravindra, significantly bolsters their top order.

-Given the number of options they have at their disposal, the Abhishek Nayar led management can go with any combination at the top, however, one thing is certain that they cannot go top heavy with overseas batters since that would expose major frailties in the bowling department.
+Given the number of options they have at their disposal, the Abhishek Nayar-led management can go with any combination at the top.
+However, one thing is certain: they cannot go top-heavy with overseas batters, since that would expose major frailties in the bowling department.

-Speaking of their bowlers, despite possessing an all-round attack, they lacked a clinical death overs bowler which became their Achilles Heel last season.
-Both Spencer Johnson and Anrich Nortje were expensive and lacked control towards the final overs, rendering ineffective as a result.
+Speaking of their bowlers, despite possessing an all-round attack, they lacked a clinical death-overs bowler last season, which became their Achilles heel.
+Both Spencer Johnson and Anrich Nortje were expensive and lacked control towards the final overs, which rendered them ineffective.

-The Knight Riders splurged the cash on pacers Matheesha Pathirana (18 cr) and Mustafizur Rahman (9.2 cr) – however the latter was later released from the squad after the BCCI stepped in amid strained India-Bangladesh ties – as a result the Knight Riders have roped in Blessing Muzarabani as his replacement, boosting both their powerplay and death overs options.
+The Knight Riders splurged the cash on pacers Matheesha Pathirana (INR 18 crore) and Mustafizur Rahman (INR 9.2 crore), though the latter was later released from the squad after the BCCI stepped in amid strained India–Bangladesh ties.
+They have since roped in Blessing Muzarabani as Rahman’s replacement, boosting both their Powerplay and death-overs options.

 Weakness

 KKR’s middle order has been a concern for quite some time now.
-With the likes of Venkatesh Iyer and Andre Russell leaving the franchise, there was an expectation that the middle-order would be addressed in the mini-auction.
-However, the Knight Riders have done very little for that matter.
+With the likes of Venkatesh Iyer and Andre Russell leaving the franchise, there was an expectation that the middle order would be addressed in the mini-auction.
+However, the Knight Riders have done very little to address the issue.

-On paper it looks like an inexperienced middle-order and has no genuine finisher apart from Rinku Singh.
+On paper, it looks like an inexperienced middle order with no out-and-out finisher apart from Rinku Singh.
 Rovman Powell could be an option, but whether he would get much game time remains doubtful.
-A lot would depend on how Rinku plays this season.
+A lot would depend on how Singh plays this season.
 He has been in scintillating form in domestic cricket of late, and KKR would hope that he carries it into the IPL.

-Ramandeep Singh impressed in his maiden season at KKR in 2024.
+Ramandeep Singh impressed in his maiden season with KKR in 2024.
 However, IPL 2025 turned out to be a disappointing campaign for him with the bat.
-Playing as one of their designated finishers, the 28-year-old scored just 47 runs in seven outings throughout the 2025 season.
+Playing as one of their designated finishers, the 28-year-old scored just 47 runs in seven outings throughout the season.

 Opportunity

-KKR letting go of Russell, a two-time MVP (Most Valuable Player) in the IPL, was a risky call, especially ahead of an auction where not too many like-for-like replacements were available.
-However, they had their eyes on Cameron Green and managed to acquire his services for a whopping INR 25.20 crore.
-He is among the finest all-rounders in the modern era and could be an ideal replacement for Russell.
-If the 26-year-old clicks, KKR would be set for at least a couple of cycles more as far as the seam-bowling all-rounder’s role is concerned.
+Letting go of Russell, a two-time MVP in the IPL, was a risky call, especially ahead of an auction where not too many like-for-like replacements were available.
+However, KKR had their eyes on Cameron Green and managed to acquire his services for a whopping INR 25.20 crore.
+The 26-year-old is among the finest all-rounders in the modern era and could be an ideal replacement for Russell.
+If he clicks, KKR could be set for at least a couple of cycles more as far as the seam-bowling all-rounder’s role is concerned.

-Besides, if KKR opt for Finn Allen, Cameroon Green, Sunil Narine and Matheesha Pathirana as their starting overseas players, the young Tejasvi Dahiya should find a spot for himself in the KKR middle-order.
-However, it wouldn’t be right to expect too much from him in his first season in the cash-rich league.
+Besides, if KKR opt for Finn Allen, Cameron Green, Sunil Narine, and Matheesha Pathirana as their starting overseas players, the young Tejasvi Dahiya may find a spot for himself in the middle order.
+However, it wouldn’t be right to expect too much from him in his first season in the league.

 Apart from the players, IPL 2026 will also provide a proving ground for the young line-up of coaches in the KKR camp.
-Ahead of the 2026 season, the Knights have parted ways with Chandrakant Pandit and promoted Abhishek Nayar to the head coach’s role.
-While Dwayne Bravo continues as the mentor, Shane Watson and Tim Southee have joined in as the assistant coach and bowling coach, respectively.
-All the players have plenty of experience playing T20 cricket and also in the IPL.
-They will look to guide the team to a fourth piece of silverware in the coming season.
+Ahead of the 2026 season, the Knight Riders have parted ways with Chandrakant Pandit and promoted Abhishek Nayar to the head coach role.
+While Dwayne Bravo continues as mentor, Shane Watson and Tim Southee have joined as assistant coach and bowling coach, respectively.
+All of them boast plenty of experience playing T20 cricket, especially in the IPL, and will look to guide the team to a fourth trophy in the coming season.

 Threat

-The Kolkata Knight Riders’ biggest threat walking into the 2026 season will be their fast bowling department.
-Last season, despite their overseas seamers failing to provide support to the Indian core, the likes of Vaibhav Arora and Harshit Rana established themselves as the leaders of this attack – one starting with the new ball while the other controls the middle and death overs.
+The Knight Riders’ biggest threat going into the 2026 season is their fast-bowling department.
+Last season, despite their overseas seamers failing to provide support to the Indian core, the likes of Vaibhav Arora and Harshit Rana established themselves as the leaders of this attack; while one started with the new ball, the other controlled the middle and death overs.

-Although the management has roped in Matheesha Pathirana and Blessing Muzarabani as their overseas options – injuries to both Harshit Rana and Pathirana has made this attack look average.
-While Rana will miss the majority of the season – if not its entirety – the latter should be available for selection by mid-April at the latest.
+Although the management has roped in Matheesha Pathirana and Blessing Muzarabani as overseas options, injuries to both Harshit Rana and Pathirana have made this attack seem average.
+While Rana will miss the majority of the season, if not the whole campaign, Pathirana should be available for selection by mid-April at the latest.

-While Muzarabani can be a decent back-up to Pathirana – as evident from his exploits during the T20 World Cup, however, KKR don’t have decent backups for their Indian contingent with the likes of Akash Deep, Umran Malik and Kartik Tyagi waiting in the wings.
+While Muzarabani can be a decent back-up to Pathirana, as evident from his exploits during the recent T20 World Cup, KKR don’t have decent back-ups for their Indian contingent, with the likes of Akash Deep, Umran Malik, and Kartik Tyagi waiting in the wings.

 Another area of concern for KKR is the absence of someone who can captain the side from the front.
 They had Ajinkya Rahane leading the side last season, and while he finished as the leading run-getter for the franchise, some of his captaincy calls were questionable.
 That said, Rahane was in red-hot form in the Syed Mushtaq Ali Trophy this season, and the franchise could consider that and retain him as captain for the upcoming season.
-There is also a possibility of Rinku Singh being given the leadership responsibility, as he has done well leading Uttar Pradesh this season in domestic cricket.
+There is also a possibility of Rinku Singh being handed the leadership responsibilities, especially given he has done well leading Uttar Pradesh this season in domestic cricket.

-Probable XII: Ajinkya Rahane, Finn Allen, Cameroon Green, Angkrish Raghuvanshi, Rinku Singh, Tejasvi Dahiya, Ramandeep Singh, Sunil Narine, Varun Chakaravarthy, Vaibhav Arora, Matheesha Pathirana, Anukul Roy (Impact Sub)
+Probable XII: Ajinkya Rahane, Finn Allen, Cameron Green, Angkrish Raghuvanshi, Rinku Singh, Tejasvi Dahiya, Ramandeep Singh, Sunil Narine, Varun Chakaravarthy, Vaibhav Arora, Matheesha Pathirana, Anukul Roy (Impact Sub)

 Prediction: 9th